nextcloud/server/README.md

 More information how to contribute: https://nextcloud.com/contribute/

 ## Nextcloud VM
-If you're not familiar with Linux, or simply just want to get up and running on a pre-configured system in no time - we have developed a VM that you just download.
+If you're not familiar with Linux, or simply just want to get up and running on a pre-configured system in no time - we have developed a VM that you download.
 Just extract it and mount it in VMware or VirtualBox and your're all set.

-You can download the latest version [here](https://github.com/nextcloud/vm/releases/)
+Download the latest version of the [Nextcloud VM](https://github.com/nextcloud/vm/releases/)

 ## Support
 Learn about the different ways you can get support for Nextcloud: https://nextcloud.com/support/